Jaquesd/Portifolio/README.md

 # Portfolio

-Repository destinated to copile all my relevant projects in Data Science in a friendly structure.
+Repository destinated to copile all my relevant Data Science projects in a friendly structure.

 contatct: jaques.ufba@gmail.com

 ### List of Projects